bxparks/AceTime/USER_GUIDE.md

 ### ZoneManager

-**Caveat**: This is an experimental feature.

-Previously, an instance of `BasicZoneProcessor` or `ExtendedZoneProcessor` needed to be created manual and provided to the `TimeZone::forZoneInfo()` method to create a `TimeZone` instance.
+The `TimeZone::forZoneInfo()` methods are simple to use but have the disadvantage that the `BasicZoneProcessor` or `ExtendedZoneProcessor` need to be created manually for each
+`TimeZone` instance.
 This works well for a single time zone, but if you have an application that needs 3 or more time zones, this may become cumbersome.
 Also, it is difficult to reconstruct a `TimeZone` dynamically, say, from its fullly qualified name (e.g. `"America/Los_Angeles"`).
 The `ZoneManager` solves these problems.
 It keeps an internal cache or `ZoneProcessors`, reusing them as needed.
 And it holds a registry of `ZoneInfo` objects, so that a `TimeZone` can be created using its `zoneName`, `zoneInfo`, or `zoneId`.

 ```C++
 namespace ace_time{